makrai/notes/charniak83-markers.md

     * One routine, coroutines, separate but parallel?
 * refurbishing of an old [theory]: the spreading activation [SA] model
   * SA history
-    * long and distinguished run in psychology (Anderson, 1976; Collins & Lof- tus, 1975; Collins & Quillian, 1969)
+    * long and distinguished run in psychology (Anderson, 1976; Collins & Loftus, 1975; Collins & Quillian, 1969)
     * to a lesser degree in Artificial Intelligence (AI) (Quillian, 1966),
     * since the early 70’s SA has mostly disappeared from the AI literature
   * or marker passing, as it is commonly referred to in AI circles
   * relate SA to common AI problems
     * context determination, WSD, and the semantic guidance of syntax
-  * psychological evidence ... by Swinney (1979) ... so obviously contradict
-    most standard AI theories of WSD
+  * psychological evidence by Swinney (1979) so obviously contradict most standard AI theories of WSD

 # 2. THREE PUZZLES